3D Question Answering

-Besides standard VQA, there are some extensions of VQA to other sub-areas, such as diagrams and document analysis~\cite{ebrahimi2017figureqa,kafle2018dvqa,Chaudhry2020LEAFQALE,mathew2021docvqa}, video understanding~\cite{lei2018tvqa,lei2019tvqa,zadeh2019social,garcia2020knowit}, multiview and viewpoint selection~\cite{s20082281}, knowledge based Q\&A~\cite{wang2017fvqa,marino2019ok,garcia2020knowit}, visual commonsense reasoning (VCR)~\cite{zellers2019recognition}, visual dialog~\cite{das2017visual} and embodied question answering (EQA) with navigation (VLN)~\cite{das2018embodied,anderson2018vision}.
+\trysq{In addition to} standard VQA, there are some extensions of VQA to other sub-areas, such as diagrams and document analysis~\cite{ebrahimi2017figureqa,kafle2018dvqa,Chaudhry2020LEAFQALE,mathew2021docvqa}, video understanding~\cite{lei2018tvqa,lei2019tvqa,zadeh2019social,garcia2020knowit}, multiview and viewpoint selection~\cite{s20082281}, \srysq{knowledge-based} \trysq{question answering}~\cite{wang2017fvqa,marino2019ok,garcia2020knowit}, visual commonsense reasoning (VCR)~\cite{zellers2019recognition}, visual dialog~\cite{das2017visual} and embodied question answering (EQA) with navigation (VLN)~\cite{das2018embodied,anderson2018vision}.
 However, these extensions are still limited to 2D images and there is no extension of VQA from 2D to 3D, for answering questions about a given 3D scene.
 Our work takes the first step towards it and proposes a new transformer-based framework for 3D understanding and linguistic processing.